snowman-repos/book/project_managers/README.md

 A safer approach may be to try and prevent fires _before_ they start.
 It may be less glamourous but also less damaging.
 Someone who takes this more measured approach is probably has more time and fewer projects on thier hands, is more experienced, has a fear of emergencies and unnecessary risk.
 Maybe they even enjoy meticulous planning and have had success with it before.

+Which approach is better is largely irrelevant as it's beyond your control.
+You can't change your personality.
+Likewise, especially in smaller teams or agencies, you are just going to have to skip all or most of the all-important planning phase due to time constraints and suchlike.
+You know it's bad but you don't have an option.
+You can only take comfort in knowing that the more blazes you have to battle, the better you will be come at reducing them to smouldering embers.
+You may be able to rely on having a placid client or a stellar team and that will go a long way towards helping you produce a great end result.
+But the minute something goes wrong and you lose control, you're going to struggle reigning the project in when you have poor documentation, ambiguous or non-existent scope definition, and unclear sign-offs.
+The more organised, detailed planning approach at least offers you more consistency.
+You'll become accustomed to what kind of problems occur at what stages and you'll be better prepared to comprehensively deal with them.
+Without a detailed plan you also have no recourse when facing angry clients.
+Armed with a plan, you can clearly point out the how, when, who, what, and why when things inevitably go wrong, allowing the client to understand and accept the situation.
+Essentially, there's no guaranteed way to project success.
+There will always be unforseen problems which you may be able to pre-empt or prepare for, or may not.
+What you can guarantee is that the probability of success is much higher, and the risk much lower, when you have a plan and you stick to it.